 Expulsion: The removal of the right and obligation of a student to attend a public school for a period of time not to exceed the remainder of the term or school year and one additional year of attendance.

-Fighting (Mutual altercation): At least two students mutually participating in the use of force or physical violence that requires physical restraint or results in injury.
+\ Fighting-Major (Mutual combat, mutual altercation): When two or more persons mutually participating in the use of force or physical violence that requires either 1) physical restraint or 2) results in injury requiring first aid or medical attention.